DawnEver/MacScrips/QuickOpen/readme.md

 1. clone from repo
 2. click install and begin your quickopen
 3. click uninstall to delete absolutely(the repo will not be delete)
-4. profile files in .quickopen
+4. profile files in ~/.quickopen